-In our opinion, Citi Trends, Inc. maintained, in all material respects, effective internal control over financial reporting as of January 30, 2010, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of January 29, 2011, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Citi Trends, Inc. as of January 30, 2010 and January 31, 2009, and the related consolidated statements of income, stockholders' equity, and cash flows for each of the fiscal years ended January 30, 2010, January 31, 2009, and February 2, 2008, and our report dated April 13, 2010 expressed an unqualified opinion on those consolidated financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of the Company and subsidiary as of January 29, 2011 and January 30, 2010, and the related consolidated statements of income, stockholders' equity, and cash flows for each of the years in the fiscal years ended January 29, 2011, January 30, 2010, and January 31, 2009, our report dated April 11, 2011, expressed an unqualified opinion on those consolidated financial statements.